michaelmilleryoder/fanfiction-nlp/README.md

 	* [Assertion attribution](assertion_extraction) (narrative and evaluation about a character)

 ## Requirements
-A list of dependencies from which a Python 3 virtual environment can be created is at `requirements.txt'.
+A list of dependencies from which a Python 3 virtual environment can be created is at `requirements.txt`.
 (The list is a bit bloated, so some packages may not be necessary.)

 ## Input